Mercuri/SortMyScience/README.md

  ## 🧪 SortMyScience

-You just circumnavigated Duna, visited Ike, Discovered that Dres actually exists (lies!) and accidentally left ForScience! running the entire time.
-Oops!
-Now you have hundreds of random experiments stored in your science container and that "Review Stored Data" button is looking rather intimidating...
+You just circumnavigated Duna, hopped over to Ike, confirmed that Dres is _probably_ real, and left ForScience! running the whole time.
+Now your poor science container is bursting with hundreds of random experiments, and that “Review Stored Data” button is staring back at you like a boss fight.

-Some can be transmitted for full science, some are repeats best tossed into a processing lab, and some you'd rather keep for return and recovery.
-Oh, and some are duds without any scientific value left whatsoever...DOH!
-And did I mention there are HUNDREDS of them?
-What are you going to do?
+Some results are perfect for transmission, some belong in a lab, some are worth bringing home… and some are worthless duds you’d rather pretend never happened.
+And did I mention there are hundreds of them?

+Time to press the panic button.
-Well, it's time to SORT MY SCIENCE!
+Time to SORT MY SCIENCE!

 ## 🚀 Highlights